BensThoughts/next-mdx-filesystem/README.md

 The type you place into `MdxFilesystem` defines the shape of your mdx front matter data.
 By default your mdx metadata will always include `title`, `date`, and `slug`.
-If an mdx file fails to provide any of them in its front matter, sensible defaults will be given back to you. `title` will become the name of the file. `date` will become the files last modified date as (*yyyy-mm-dd*). `slug` is unique in that it cannot be set manually within your front matter and will always be given to you based on the filesystem path to the file.
+If an mdx file fails to provide any of them in its front matter, sensible defaults will be given back to you.

+- `title` will become the name of the file if none is given.
+- `date` will become the files last modified date as (*yyyy-mm-dd*) if none is given.
+- `slug` is unique in that it cannot be set manually within your front matter and will always be given to you based on the filesystem path to the file.

-> Note: There are plans to allow for custom date formatting in the future but as
+> **IMPORTANT NOTE:** If you give an article a date string it should be in the
-> of now dates are always *yyyy-mm-dd*.
-The order of your posts in the output is
+> form *yyyy-mm-dd*.
+The order of your posts in the output is most recent
-> most recent article first, and based on this assumption.
+> article first, and based on dates in the form *yyyy-mm-dd*.
+There are plans to
+> allow for custom date formatting in the future but as of now dates are always
+>*yyyy-mm-dd*.

 ---